 3. Hidden Figures

-Be inclusive.
-The profile and pattern of student engagement in online sessions differs from an actual classroom.
+Be inclusive with online classes.
+The profile and pattern of student engagement in online classes differs from an actual physical classroom.
 In the real world, you can gauge the interest of a student, even if they are silent.
 However, in the online space there is no accurate way to understand whether the student is bored, confused, or has switched off mentally.
 (Keeping cameras on during online sessions is good but not a surefire way to understand this.)
 Online courses also bring up unique concerns related to accessibility.
 Can every student access and learn from the material you have shared?
 Do your presentations include colors that will alienate students with color-blindness?

 - Go through the accessibility guidelines of your zone or state.
 Revisit your training content to see that it meets these guidelines.
 You could work on a master checklist regarding the same so that there is some uniformity in the way content accessibility is treated.